 21. Initiation Card Mandala

 Initiation Card Mandalas are also referred to as tsakali.
 They refer to small paintings that are constructed for use in Buddhist rituals and Bon initiations.
 A regular initiation card mandala is about the size of a regular floor tile.

 The initiation card mandalas are used as the central shrine object and are made when many initiations are given.
 Such times are the Vajravali and the Mitra Gyatsa collections of initiations.

 These mandalas are slightly larger than the Initiation Card Mandalas.
 They are placed on a table with other ritual objects and offerings.

 The offerings are placed on the 4 edges of the table.
 The initiation of the mandala is the focal point for the tantric initiation ritual.

 23. Inverted Figure Mandala

-The inverted figure mandala refers to a mandala in which all the secondary figures are standing, half-inverted, or upright in relation to the primary figure in the mandala.
+The inverted figure mandala refers to a mandala in which all the secondary figures are standing, half-inverted, or upright to the primary figure in the mandala.

-The other figures in the composition that are outside the mandala circle proper are not considered as part of the mandala.
+The other figures in the composition outside the mandala circle proper are not considered part of the mandala.
 This means that they cannot be referred to as inverted.

 24. Letter Mandala